top of page

 Sound Design

-Finding this balance was a struggle as almost every ability was to use a specific sound effect to make them easily distinguishable.
-This, alongside the environmental sounds of the villages in the background, made the process a tedious but mandatory part.
+Finding this balance was a challenge as almost every ability had to use a unique sound effect to make them easily distinguishable.
+Not only pertaining to the volume but also the pitch of each sound.
+This, alongside the environmental sounds, made the process a intensely difficult but ended up providing the game with the right feeling.

 Development Process